• Biographies

 Beginning of Paper

 In the novel, The Grapes of Wrath, John Steinbeck brings to the reader a variety of diverse and greatly significant characters.
 However, the majority of each characters’ individuality happens to lie within what they symbolize in the microcosm of the Joad family and their acquaintances, which itself stands for the entire migrant population of the Great Depression era.
-One such character is that of Jim Casey, a former preacher and long ....
+One such character is that of Jim Casey, ....

 Middle of Paper

 .... up like Him...I went into the wilderness like Him, without no campin’ stuff" (Steinbeck ch.8).
 With Casey’s character openly admitting, without seeming conceited, that he and Jesus Christ are in some way similar, it continues to bluntly let the reader come to realize that Casey was indeed meant to be the Christ figure of this book.
-Yet another similarity between Jim Casey and Jesus Christ can be seen when Casey decides to venture off and join a union group in order to prevent str ....
+Yet another similarity between Jim Casey and Jesus Christ can be seen when Casey decides to venture off a ....

 Word Count: 500 Register To View Full Paper